ethereum-optimism/design-docs/protocol/strict-derivation.md

 # Alternatives Considered

 We could implement only some of the three changes to derivation.
-However, the synergies among the changes make it worthwile to apply them at once.
+However, the synergies among the changes make it worthwhile to apply them at once.
 E.g. strict batch ordering simplifies several stages in the derivation pipeline, thereby simplifying the reasoning about aspects like the right sync start behavior, which helps in implementing partial span batch validity more easily.
 Furthermore, the structural changes necessary in the derivation pipeline to apply multiple subsets